foreverfighter/coding-for-non-coders/README.md

 - **jre?** - A program which runs java programs. aka Java Runtime Environment.
 - **json web token authentication?** -
 - **jsp?** - A way for a servlet to create web pages dynamically.
+- **let's encrypt?** - A non-profit organization providing free ssl certificates. [site](https://letsencrypt.org/)
 - **library?** - A bunch of code to help do something.
 - **low-level?** -
 - **manifest file?** - A file with data about some other files that it comes together with.
 - **markup?** -
 - **mysql?** - A free relational database management system.
+- **network backbone?** - A big, ultra-high bandwidth network connection that connects far away places.
 - **paradigm?** - A set of features about a programming language. [wiki](https://en.wikipedia.org/wiki/Programming_paradigm)
+- **path?** - An address for a file or directory.
+Looks like this ~/Music/iTunes/ or this C:\\My Documents\\zen.txt or this ../../assets/zen.jpg.
+See **absolute path** and **relative path**.
 - **php?** - A programming language commonly used for server-side programming.
+- **program?** - Code that constitutes some system.
+It is usually compiled.
+- **proprietary?** - (Usually) A software you have to pay for.
 - **query?** - To get data from (something).
+- **raster?** - An image made of dots.
+When the image resolution is insufficient, the image looks blocky and pixellated.
+Compare with vector. aka bitmap.
+- **relative path?** - A path defined from wherever the current directory is.
+This usually means it is shorter than a comparable absolute path.
 - **render(web)?** - To load and output a template(may be with data) onto a browser.
+- **restful api?** -
+- **rsa?** -
 - **ruby on rails?** - A full-stack ruby web framework.
 - **ruby?** - A high-level, clean programming language, commonly used for web development.
+- **script?** - Code that references some system.
+It is usually interpreted.
 - **scripting language?** - [wiki](https://en.wikipedia.org/wiki/Scripting_language)
 - **server-side?** -
 - **servlet?** - A java web backend.
 - **shell?** -
+- **signature?** -
 - **sql?** - A way to select data from a database management system. aka Structured Query Language.
+- **ssl certificate?** - A way to confirm that you are currently on a certain website.
+Lacking an ssl certificate doesn't confirm that the website is fraudulent, but it is unprofessional.
 - **ssl certificates/root certificates?** -
 - **statically-typed?** - [overflow](https://stackoverflow.com/questions/2690544/what-is-the-difference-between-a-strongly-typed-language-and-a-statically-typed)
 - **strongly-typed?** - [overflow](https://stackoverflow.com/questions/2690544/what-is-the-difference-between-a-strongly-typed-language-and-a-statically-typed)
 - **sublime?** - A light text editor.
 - **syntax?** - The grammar for coding something, which needs to be correct for it to work.
+- **tests?** -
 - **tls host?** -
+- **vector?** - An image made of shapes.
+It can be scaled infinitely at any resolution.
+Compare with bitmap/raster.
 - **vim?** - A powerful shell text editor.
 - **weakly-typed?** - [overflow](https://stackoverflow.com/questions/2690544/what-is-the-difference-between-a-strongly-typed-language-and-a-statically-typed)
 - **xml?** -